A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Consider Annotation Error in Downstream Analyses

 Distinguishing between these two sources of error is important because they affect downstream analyses in different ways.
 Random error primarily reduces the \emph{reliability} of measurements by introducing additional variability \citep{carmines1979reliability}.
 In statistical analyses, this typically attenuates estimated relationships and reduces statistical power, making it harder to detect real effects \citep{fuller1987measurement}.
 Systematic error, in contrast, threatens \emph{validity}: if annotations consistently misrepresent the underlying construct, statistical analyses based on these labels may produce biased or misleading conclusions even in large samples \citep{fuller1987measurement}.

-Below, we provide intuitive explanations of how systematic and random error in both predictors and outcomes can affect mean estimation and regression results (e.g., coefficients, standard errors, and \textit{p}-values).
+Below, we provide intuitive explanations of how systematic and random error in both predictors and outcomes can affect mean estimation and regression results (e.g., coefficients, standard errors, and \textit{p}-values) based on a simple linear regression example.